-In this day and age, we are bombarded by so much information about politics and social issues, it is hard to sort it all out.
-One thing is for sure, it is fraught with propaganda and the spinning of issues.
+In this day and age, we are bombarded by so much information about politics and social issues that it's hard to sort it all out.
+One thing is for sure: It is fraught with propaganda and the spinning of issues.

-Propaganda Techniques have been used throughout history to manipulate ones thinking to buy certain products, vote a certain way, or to change one's thinking about religious or civil issues.
+Propaganda techniques have been used throughout history to manipulate people into buying certain products, voting a certain way, or changing their views on religious or civil issues.
 Propaganda is still being used today in very subtle and sophisticated ways.

-The following paragraphs describe the 10 most common propaganda techniques, give examples of how they are used, and give pointers so you can recognize propaganda techniques when they are used.
-The purpose of this hub is to empower you to form your own opinions without the influence of the propaganda.
+The following paragraphs describe the 10 most common propaganda techniques, give examples of how they are used, and give pointers so you can recognize them.
+The purpose of this article is to empower you to form your own opinions without the influence of propaganda.
 Here is a list of the techniques covered:

 - Glittering Generalities